2026 VIDEO STORYTELLING WORKSHOP

 Immerse yourself.
 The experience is waiting for you.

-If you are looking to jump-start your visual journalism career, or if you need to rejuvenate your passion for storytelling, spend a week with us in the Bluegrass State for a week of immersive learning, inspiration, and community interaction at the 50th annual Mountain Workshops.
+If you are looking to jump-start your visual journalism career, or if you need to rejuvenate your passion for storytelling, spend a week with us in the Bluegrass State for a week of immersive learning, inspiration, and community interaction at the 51st Mountain Workshops.

 Registration opens